SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The purpose of this document is to pass on knowledge, to prevent future batches from repeating mistakes, and to make tried-and-tested solutions replicable.
 As seniors, it's our responsibility to ensure you, our juniors, don't feel lost about running the club.
 This document is extensive because I want to make you aware of every incident that can pop up during recruitments and debate sessions.

-A lot of these solutions may seem like common knowledge, but I believe it's important that these are pondered and have motivated effort behind their implementation.
+Many of these solutions may seem like common knowledge, but I believe it's important that they are pondered and have motivated effort behind their implementation.

 - As every coder knows, replacing an existing solution with a different solution can lead to other problems popping up.
 - So, every solution I talk about will have reasoning, what it's meant to solve, and its flaws that still persist.
 Being aware of this reasoning will help you choose the system that's right for you and make more thoughtful changes.